James Shoal

-James Shoal is an underwater shoal (bank) in the South China Sea, with a depth of 22 m below the surface of the sea, located about 45 nmi off the Borneo coast of Malaysia.
+James Shoal is a shoal (submerged bank) in the South China Sea, with a depth of 22 m below the surface of the sea, located about 45 nmi off the Borneo coast of Malaysia.
 It is claimed by Malaysia, the People's Republic of China, and the Republic of China (Taiwan).
 The shoal and its surrounds are administered by Malaysia.